ned14/FastDirectoryEnumerator/Readme.txt

 -=-=-=-=-=-=-=-=-=-=-=-
 (C) 2013 Niall Douglas

-Herein lies C++11 code which enumerates very, very large directories quickly by directly using kernel syscalls.
+Herein lies C++11 code which enumerates and stat()'s very, very large directories quickly by directly using kernel syscalls.
 For POSIX and Windows.

+Differences from struct stat:

-Note that st_type contains the S_IF* flags part of the st_mode field only. st_mode is the same as stat. st_allocated is st_blksize multiplied by st_blocks and is also available on Windows.
+* st_type contains the S_IF* flags part of the st_mode field only. st_mode is the same as stat.
+* st_allocated is st_blksize multiplied by st_blocks.

 On POSIX directly uses the getdents() syscall (http://man7.org/linux/man-pages/man2/getdents.2.html).
 This syscall returns the leafname, st_ino and st_type fields only.